ABLE AND AVAILABLE

 ATTENDING SCHOOL OR TRAINING

-When you filed your initial claim or your continued claim (request for check), you indicated that you are
+When you filed your initial claim or your weekly claim

 DISCHARGED FROM EMPLOYMENT - Depending on the reason you were discharged, there are three

 levels of misconduct in the Maryland Unemployment Insurance Law.

 Simple Misconduct - If you were discharged or suspended for simple misconduct in connection with the work.

 Benefits will be denied from 10 to 15 weeks from the week that